DevJoseWeb/CarND-Vehicle-Detection/writeup.md

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Adapting the HOG feature extraction function provided in lecture, I extracted and plotted HOG feature vectors for random images of my dataset (comprising of the GTI and KITTI datasets) using different color spaces such as YUV, HSV, HLS, LUV, Lab, and YCrCb.
 I repeated this multiple times on various combinations of color spaces and HOG parameters.

+Here are example plots of how I explored different color spaces:

+![alt text][image2]
+![alt text][image3]

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][image4]

 #### 2. Explain how you settled on your final choice of HOG parameters.